 The diaphragm is a large dome-shaped muscle that separates the chest and abdominal cavity and assists in breathing.
 It has a hole, called a hiatus, which the esophagus (the tube connecting your mouth and stomach) goes through to reach the stomach.
-If there is weakening of the muscle tissue, part of the stomach can push up through the diaphragm into the chest cavity; this is called a hiatal hernia.
-There are two main types of hiatal hernias, sliding and paraesophageal.
+If there is a weakening of the muscle tissue, part of the stomach can push up through the diaphragm into the chest cavity; this is called a hiatal hernia.
+There are two main types of hiatal hernias, sliding, and paraesophageal.
 The sliding type is much more common, occurring about 95% of the time.
 With this type, the stomach and esophagus together simply move up through the hole.
 In a paraesophageal hernia, the stomach and esophagus stay in their normal places in the abdomen, but a different part of the stomach moves through the hole and sits next to the esophagus.
-It is thought that the pressure in your stomach, previous injury, increased and continual pressure on the surrounding muscles (this can happen with coughing, straining with bowel movements, vomiting or lifting heavy objects), and/or being born with a large hiatus may be related to the development of a hiatal hernia.
+It is thought that the pressure in your stomach, previous injury, increased and continual pressure on the surrounding muscles (this can happen with coughing, straining with bowel movements, vomiting, or lifting heavy objects), and/or being born with a large hiatus may be related to the development of a hiatal hernia.
 It is more commonly seen in people over 50, and in those who are overweight.

 What are the symptoms?

 Often there will be no symptoms or problems with a hiatal hernia and you may never know you have one.
 It may be found incidentally when checking for a different condition.
 But, as the hernia gets bigger in size symptoms can occur including:

 - A feeling a fullness beneath the breastbone

 As stated, oftentimes, a hiatal hernia is found incidentally when looking for a different condition.
 It may be seen on x-rays or an upper endoscopy.